 So you work hard right now for some later date to kick back and live once we have the money.
 In this book, Tim argues many things.

-Let’s go over the 10 best lessons and notes from this book to help you in business and passive income.
+Let’s review the 10 best lessons and notes from this book to help you with business and passive income.

 1. Three currencies